Subpopulation-Specific Synthetic EHR for Better Mortality Prediction: Related Work

-\textbf{Synthetic Data for Performance Boosting}.
-Synthetic data generation has been used for addressing several problems in datasets, including privacy \cite{yoon2020anonymization, libbi2021generating}, and utility.
-To the best of our knowledge, methods using synthetic data neither used an ensemble approach for SP-specific synthetic data generation nor evaluated the SP-specific prediction model performance.
-Other methods did not explore different amounts of synthetic samples and used an augmented dataset containing both real and synthetic samples to train the prediction models.
-These facts make it challenging to exploit synthetic data generation techniques to address the problem of imbalanced datasets and evaluate the efficacy of synthetic samples on SP-specific machine learning performance.
-To address this, we developed the proposed framework and evaluation pipeline.
-Only techniques developed for, or evaluated on machine learning efficacy are relevant to this study.
-Che et al. \cite{che2017boosting} proposed ehrGAN, and SSL-GAN, a technique involving using a trained ehrGAN in a semi-supervised manner to boost a CNN-based prediction model performance.
-Their approach demonstrated better prediction model performance when training using only synthetic samples.
-Torfi et al. \cite{torfi2022differentially} proposed CorGAN, which uses CNNs to capture the correlation between features in the dataset.
-Their approach demonstrated similar prediction model performance when trained only on the generated synthetic samples, to those achieved using real samples.
-Chin-Cheong et al. \cite{chin2019generation} proposed an approach using WGAN for generating high-utility synthetic EHR to be used in place of real samples for training machine learning models.
+There are several research using ML efficacy i.e how well a model trained on synthetic data is compared to one trained using the real data, as a proxy for performance Che et al. \cite{che_boosting_2017} proposed ehrGAN, and SSL-GAN, a technique involving using a trained ehrGAN in a semi-supervised manner to boost a CNN-based prediction model performance.
+Their approach demonstrated better prediction model performance when training is solely based on synthetic samples.
+Chin-Cheong et al. \cite{chin-cheong_generation_2019} proposed an approach using WGAN for generating high-utility synthetic EHR to be used in place of real samples for training machine learning models.
 Their approach is evaluated for utility using binary classification trained on the synthetic samples generated and shows similar, but inferior performance to those trained on the real samples.
 Xu et al. \cite{xu_modeling_2019} proposed the Conditional Tabular GAN (CTGAN), which is used in this research.